Award-winning Australian film composer Nerida Tyson-Chew brings a distinct warmth and creative ingenuity to her work.

 Nerida enjoys being a part of screen music history as one of the first female composers scoring on productions in the US, and joined the elite league of female composers to score a motion picture for a major Hollywood studio when she was hired by Sony Pictures in 2003.

 Nerida has been recognised with numerous awards and nominations over her 25+ year career.
+In 2020 Nerida received the ‘Distinguished Services to the Australian Screen Award’ from the APRA Board of Directors.
 Her Australian Screen Composer Awards include Feature Film Score of the Year, Best Music for a TV Series, Best Music for a Children’s Series and Best Music for a Telemovie and Mini-Series.
 Nerida scored all three series of the BAFTA-nominated hit CBBC Canadian/Australian underwater animated adventure series ‘The Deep’.
 Based on Tom Taylor’s Aurealis Award-winning graphic novel series, ’The Deep’ is produced by A Stark Production, Technicolor and DHX Media.
 Most recently, Nerida composed the original score for Cyan Films latest feature ‘H is for Happiness’.
 Her portfolio spreads across hundreds of hours of music and is in circulation in over 80 countries.
 2019 is Nerida’s 33rd year as an APRA Composer.